 Experience the tropical rainforest from a totally unique perspective aboard an Amphibious World War II Army Duck.
 Your knowledgeable Duck Captain identifies fascinating plants and wildlife as you pass by, before splashing into the lake for a cruise, with plenty more wildlife to be seen.
 The Army Duck Tour also includes a tour of the Tropical Fruit Orchard which has over 40 different varieties of exotic tropical fruit trees on display.
 This experience provides the ideal opportunity to touch and taste the exotic fruits of Tropical North Queensland, and from around the world.

 Wander at your leisure or join a guided group through our Koala and Wildlife Park with our experienced Wildlife Keepers to learn about Australian wildlife.
-A series of elevated boardwalks provide close-up uninterrupted views of Koalas, Wombats, Saltwater and Freshwater Crocodiles and of course our Tasmanian Devils.
+A series of elevated boardwalks provide close-up uninterrupted views of Koalas, Wombats, Saltwater and Freshwater Crocodiles.